 DSA digital signature verification achieves two results:

-Authentication: The implementing system verifies the Data Server Public Key (“content”) and the signature in the Data Server certificate (“signature”) against the SA Public Key (“Public Key”) to confirm that the supplier's Public Key in the certificate is valid and that the Data Server is a bona fide member of the S-100 Data Protection Scheme.
+Authentication: The implementing system verifies the Data Server Public Key (“content”) and the signature in the Data Server certificate (“signature”) against the SA Public Key (or domain coordinator) (“Public Key”) to confirm that the supplier's Public Key in the certificate is valid and that the Data Server is a bona fide member of the S-100 Data Protection Scheme.
+If a domain coordinator is provided then the identity of the domain coordinator must also be checked against the SA Public Key.

-Integrity Check: The implementing system verifies the data file signature (“signature”) and the Data Server Public Key in the Data Server certificate (“Public Key”) against the data file (“content”).
+Integrity Check: The implementing system verifies the data signature (“signature”) and the Data Server Public Key in the Data Server certificate (“Public Key”) against the data (“content”).
 This verifies the content of the data file.

-If this validation check is successful then it proves that the data file has not been corrupted in any way and that the identity of the Data Server within the dataset signatures is validated by the SA’s identity as defined in the SA root certificate.
+If this validation check is successful then it proves that the data has not been corrupted in any way and that the identity of the Data Server within the dataset signatures is validated by the SA’s identity as defined in the SA root certificate.
+The SA root certificate containing its public key must be installed separately on the end user system and is not packaged with the exchange set metadata.

+MRN specifications

+In order to support discoverability of Part XX Exchange Set resources the following MRN namespaces are defined by this part of S-100.
+These are intended to be used to enable discovery of dataset supplementary resources by unique cryptograpghic hash or digital signature.
+The algorithm used to define the hash or signature is embedded in the MRN.

+The tables below show the specifications for digital signature and hash MRNs in S-100.
+All fields are mandatory and case-insensitive.